 So, you definitely want to do your research on IC3, talk to your functional or naturopathic doctor and decide what is best for you.

 On the flip side, there have been no serious side effects reported with DIM and SGS supplementation in mammals (but long-term studies are still needed).

 In comparison to I3C, DIM actually reduces the activity of an enzyme called CYP1B1, which plays a role in estrogen metabolism – increasing the production of 4-hydroxyestrone – the “bad” estrogen metabolite I mentioned above.
 The CYP1B1 enzyme comes from the CYP1B1 gene (not confusing at all!), so depending on your genetic variations (or mutations haha), you’ll either be a good estrogen metabolizer or a not so good estrogen metabolizer.
-I know, I know, we can’t always have our cake and eat it too.
+I know, I know, we can’t have it all!